Reunion FAQ

 Do I have to purchase meals when I register?
 Can’t I just wait and purchase them when I get there?

-Less food and resources are wasted when people purchase their meals ahead of time.
-This practice allows us to plan food quantities and preparation appropriately throughout the weekend.
+Food and resources are conserved when people purchase their meals ahead of time.
+This practice allows us to plan food quantities appropriately throughout the weekend.

-If you are thinking of waiting to purchase your meals, we advise you to at least purchase dinners and any special meals your class might be hosting in advance.
-For these meals, College staff needs to be able to judge what space is needed, how many tables will need to be set up, and how much food will need to be prepared in order to create the experience that our alumni have come to expect.
-For these reasons, extra tickets for these meals are extremely limited.
+If you are thinking of waiting to purchase your meals, we advise you to purchase any special meals your class might be hosting in advance.
+For these meals, College staff need to be able to judge what space is needed, how many tables will need to be set up, and how much food to prepare in order to create the experience that our alumni have come to expect.
+Availability for these meals is limited.

 To top